-- Where as a result of your injuries, a spouse, domestic partner, child or parent has been obliged to carry out domestic and personal services on your behalf then you will be entitled to make a claim for compensation for the voluntary services that were provided.
+- Where, as a result of your injuries, a spouse, domestic partner, child or parent has been obliged to carry out domestic and personal services on your behalf, you may claim compensation for the voluntary services that were provided.

-- In circumstances where you require equipment, aids and appliances, vehicle or home modifications by reason of your injuries, then you will be entitled to an award to cover the associated costs, together with the costs of future replacements, if applicable.
+- If you require equipment, aids and appliances, vehicle or home modifications by reason of your injuries, an award to cover the associated costs, together with the costs of future replacements, if applicable.

-- You are entitled to be reimbursed for travelling expenses incurred directly as a result of travelling to and from appointments for medical treatment.
+- Reimbursement for travelling expenses incurred directly as a result of travelling to and from appointments for medical treatment.

-We will need to obtain a report from the general practitioner who treated you in relation to your injuries and, depending on the nature of the injuries, it may be necessary to obtain specialist reports.
-Copies of all medical reports obtained are then forwarded to the offending party or their insurer, which is also entitled to arrange for you to attend independent medical examinations for the purpose of obtaining further medical reports.
-Your general practitioner and the medical specialists will provide opinions as to the nature of your injuries, whether your condition has stabilised and is capable of final assessment, and whether you have been left with permanent disabilities which may affect your work and/or domestic capacity.
+We will obtain a report from the general practitioner who treated you for your injuries and, depending on the nature of the injuries, we may need to obtain specialist reports.
+Copies of all medical reports obtained are forwarded to the offending party or their insurer, which is also entitled to arrange for you to attend independent medical examinations to obtain further medical reports.
+Your general practitioner and medical specialists will provide opinions on the nature of your injuries, whether your condition has stabilised and is capable of final assessment, and whether you have been left with permanent disabilities which may affect your work and/or domestic capacity.
 It is not advisable to settle the claim when the full consequences of your injuries are not yet known.

-If you have sustained financial loss then it may be necessary to obtain copies of your taxation documents, pay advices, sick certificates and other information which your employer may be able to provide to assist you in progressing your claim.
+If you have sustained financial loss we will need to obtain copies of your taxation documents, pay advices, sick certificates and other information from your employer to assist in progressing your claim.

-This will depend on how long it takes for your injuries to stabilise to the point where it is possible to assess the loss flowing from the injuries and any residual impairments.
-Only when your injuries have stabilised is it possible to assess your future medical treatment needs, any future domestic services which may be required and future economic loss arising from a reduced earning capacity.
-If your injuries are not serious then it would be reasonable to expect that your claim would resolve within a period of 12-24 months.
+This depends on how long it takes for your injuries to stabilise to the point where it is possible to assess the loss flowing from them, and any residual impairments.
+Only when your injuries have stabilised is it possible to assess your future medical treatment needs, any future domestic services which may be required and future economic loss from a reduced earning capacity.
+If your injuries are not serious then it is reasonable to expect that your claim would resolve within 12-24 months.

 How much will my claim cost?

 Upon the successful conclusion of your claim the offending party or their insurer will pay a contribution towards your legal costs.
-However, there will be a gap between your actual legal costs and the contribution to costs.
+However, there will be a gap between your actual legal costs and the contribution paid.

-If you received Centrelink benefits subsequent to the incident and your compensation includes an amount for economic loss, then Centrelink will be entitled to recover some, and possibly all, of the post accident benefits paid to you.
+If you received Centrelink benefits after the incident and your compensation includes an amount for economic loss, Centrelink will be entitled to recover some, and possibly all, of the post accident benefits paid.
 If your award is substantial you may also be precluded from claiming benefits for a period after the conclusion of your claim.

 Likewise, if Medicare has paid certain medical services associated with your injury, or if you have claimed the costs of treatment from your private health insurer, you will need to repay these benefits on receipt of compensation.